Stefania Craxi: Political career

-She entered politics in 2006, when she was elected MP with Forza Italia.
-She was re-elected MP in 2008, among the ranks of The People of Freedom.
-She also served as Undersecretary at the Ministry of Foreign Affairs in the Berlusconi IV Cabinet, from 2008 to 2011.
-In 2011 she left the PdL and founded the Italian Reformists.
+Craxi entered politics in 2006, when she was elected to the Chamber of Deputies with Forza Italia.
+She was re-elected in 2008, among the ranks of The People of Freedom.
+Between 2008 and 2011, she served as undersecretary of State at the Ministry of Foreign Affairs in the Fourth Berlusconi government.
+In 2011, she left The People of Freedom and founded the Italian Reformists.

-In the general election of 2018 she was candidate for the Senate in the uninominal constituency of Monza-Seregno (supported by the centre-right coalition) and she was elected with the 46.79% of the vote.
+At the 2018 general election, Craxi was a candidate for the Senate in the single-member constituency of Monza-Seregno (supported by the centre-right coalition), and was elected with 46.79% of the votes.